ShopRunner/wildebeest/README.md

 More generally, it is easy to modify an existing `Pipeline` object simply by modifying the relevant attributes.

-## Benefits

-For workflows that involve reading files into memory, processing their contents, and writing out the results, **Creevey handles piping the files through a series of functions with concurrency and (if desired) skipping over input files that would be written to locations that already exist**, while allowing the user full control over what those functions do.

 ## Limitations

 Creevey provides concurrency through threading rather than multiprocessing, which is appropriate for **IO-bound rather than CPU-bound** workflows.

 **Creevey does not force you to write threadsafe code.** It is intended to be used for workflows in which multiple files are all processed separately and written out to separate locations, which is a generally threadsafe pattern, but there are pitfalls.
 For instance, if your `write_func` checks whether an output directory exists and creates it if it does not, then it can happen that the process switches threads between checking whether the directory exists and attempting to create it, so that the attempt to create it raises an error.
 (One solution to this problem is to wrap the directory creation step in a `try/except` block, as in `creevey.write_funs.image.write_image`.)
-Note that [logging from multiple threads requires no special effort](https://docs.python.org/3/howto/logging-cookbook.html), so you can include logging in your pipeline functions.

 ## Structure